 The American economy is running on empty.
-That’s the hypothesis put forward by Robert J. Gordon, an economist at Northwestern University.
-Let’s assume for a moment that he’s right.
-The political consequences would be enormous.
+That’s the hypothesis put forward by Robert J. Gordon,

 In his widely discussed National Bureau of Economic Research paper, “Is U.S. Economic Growth Over?”
 Gordon predicts a dark future of “epochal decline in growth from the U.S. record of the last 150 years.”
 The greatest innovations, Gordon argues, are behind us, with little prospect for transformative change along the lines of the three previous industrial revolutions: